gentleiyke/MS_Excel_Customer_Segmentation_CaseStudy/README.md

 **MS Excel Customer Segmentation Case Study**

 This repository contains a detailed sales analysis of Sterling E-commerce, focusing on customer analytics, sales trends, regional sales distribution, and product performance.
-The analysis leverages extensive data visualization to uncover patterns and trends in consumer behavior and sales effectiveness.
-This analytics tool used for this project was Microsoft Excel.
+The analysis leverages extensive data visualization to uncover patterns and trends in consumer behaviour and sales effectiveness.
+The analytics tool used for this project was Microsoft Excel.

 **Repository Structure:**
 - CleanedData.png - Snapshot of the preprocessed and cleaned sales data.